-Following rumours of an energy prize freeze, over 150,000 businesses from across the UK are urging Government to act on spiralling energy costs which are proving more detrimental than the pandemic.
+Over 150,000 businesses from across the UK are urging the Government to act on spiralling energy costs which are proving more detrimental than the pandemic.

 The #BusinessSOS campaign warns of mass closure and redundancies if immediate and effective action isn’t taken – the true situation that Britain faces today.